-ii In January 2016 Servcorp Limited renewed a Corporate Guarantee and Indemnity with the Australian and New Zealand Banking Group Limited, pursuant to which the bank agreed to make available to the Consolidated Entity a \$37 million interchangeable facility for general corporate purposes.
+Group Limited, pursuant to which the bank agreed to make available to the Consolidated Entity a \$37 million interchangeable facility for general corporate purposes.
 The liability under the deed by and between the Australian and New Zealand companies is limited to \$52 million.
-Refer to note D2 for details.
+Refer to note D2 for details iii There were no contingent liabilities of the parent entity.